ehubbell/gitty/README.md

 ## Contributions
-- Please open an Issue describing the PR you want to submit so we can engage briefly before you start work.
+- Please open an issue describing the PR you want to submit before starting work.